GeorgiaData/salesforce/README.md

 # Salesforce

-The following documents our set-up for collecting leads.
-Collecting leads externally allows states to avoid the $5 per user per month fee that applies to contact added to Saleforce communities.
+The following documents our setup for collecting leads.
+Collecting leads externally allows the state to avoid the $5 per user per month fee that applies to contacts that self-register using Saleforce communities.

 ## Add Fields in Salesforce